section-engineering-education/engineering-education/content/articles/localization-and-internationalization-in-android/index.md

 - UI mode.

 #### Qualifiers values
-Qualifier values are the communication paths in Android that notify the system the different factors to react to by providing alternate resources.
+Qualifier values are the communication paths in Android that notify the system of the different factors to react to by providing alternate resources.

 #### Syntax to specify qualifier values
 `<resource_name> - <config-qualifiers>`